DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 3.6.
 Select *AWS CodeCommit* as your source code repository
 3.7.
 Under the *Repository name* field, enter the same value you did in step 3.5.
 I.e. *firstnamelastname*
 3.8.
 Click the *Next* button
-3.9.
+3.9.1.
+On the *Review project details* page, click the *Edit Amazon EC2 Confirguration link*.
+Choose the VPC id, and subnet that has been supplied to you.
+Choose a t2.micro instance.
+3.9.2.
 On the *Review project details* page, observe the AWS tools that will be utilisied and connected by CodeStar.
 In this case you should see that:
 * CodeCommit is being for Source Control Management
 * CodeDeploy is being used for Application Deployment, and
 * CloudWatch is being used for Monitoring